antontkv/tmuxNOC/README.md

 As you can see, there are only two keys configured, but you can add more, if you need.

 Of course you **should not** store login credentials in plain text at systems that you do not trust and not only you have root rights.
 I even say, that you should not store login credential in plain text anywhere, but I still thinking how to store it securely and for script to access it.
 For now set read write permission only for your user for this file, so it will stay only between you and root.

+## Can I use this script with my own .tmux.conf?

+Yes.
+Find `tmuxNOC` section in `tmux.conf`, there you find all the configuration for tmux that uses main `tmux_noc.py` script.
+You can copy it to your own config.